Frederick Banting: College and service years

 For thirteen months, Banting assisted Starr, a pioneer of nerve suturing, at Granville Hospital.
 He oversaw 125 patients and refused to levy a fee for extra services: "it gives me a certain amount of pleasure to be able to help them which repays me in a way that money never could."
 After some study, he gained certification in obstetrics and gynaecology, and was transferred to serve in France, arriving in June 1918.
 Banting's first encounter with medical service came on August 8 at the Battle of Amiens.
 Several days were spent tending to and dressing the wounded on the front lines, in effect, as a general practitioner.
 In the lull between battles, Banting developed his knowledge of anatomy.
 Eager to see more active combat, he hoped to be deployed to Siberia with the Canadian Siberian Expeditionary Force.

 The 44th Battalion, 4th Canadian Division, where Banting served, were engaged at the Battle of Cambrai in 1918.
 He witnessed much of the battle's brutality.
 When a German entered his aid post, Banting's life was saved by a patient, an amputee sergeant, who shot the soldier at the post's door.
 Later, Banting was struck by shrapnel from an exploding shell, ultimately ending his frontline duty.
 He wished to remain in battle to continue treating the wounded but his superior, Major L.C.
 Palmer, insisted otherwise.
-For his valour, Palmer would recommend Banting to be decorated.
+For his valour, Palmer recommended Banting for decoration.
 Banting was awarded the Military Cross owing to his "exceptional bravery while attending the wounded under fire."

 Banting returned to Canada after the war and went to Toronto to complete his surgical training.
 In 1918, he was awarded the license to practise medicine, surgery, and midwifery by the Royal College of Physicians of London.
 He studied orthopedic medicine and, in 1919–1920, was Resident Surgeon at The Hospital for Sick Children.
-Banting was unable to gain a place on the hospital staff and so he decided to move to London, Ontario, to set up a medical practice.
-From July 1920 to May 1921, he continued his general practice, while teaching orthopedics and anthropology part-time at the University of Western Ontario in London because his medical practice had not been particularly successful.
+Because he was unable to gain a place on the hospital staff, he decided to move to London, Ontario, to set up a medical practice.
+After his medical practice proved unsuccessful, Banting returned to general practice from July 1920 to May 1921 and began teaching orthopedics and anthropology part-time at the University of Western Ontario in London, Ontario.
 From 1921 to 1922 he lectured in pharmacology at the University of Toronto.
 He received his M.D. degree in 1922, and was also awarded a gold medal.